 You can change the destination of bootstrap information to a different printer.
-To do so, you use the nsradmin program.
+To do so, you use either networker with the -x option or the nsradmin program.
 Follow the instructions in the Administrator's Guide, Appendix D, section "Cannot Print Bootstrap Information."
-For detailed information about using this program, see its man page (type man nsradmin).
+For detailed information about using nsradmin, see its man page (type man nsradmin).